Fundamentals of Switches

 Rocker switches have a pivot in the middle, toggling between two options.
 These switches can be momentary but are typically not.
 They are frequently found operating as power switches for mains level circuits, as they are often rated for higher voltages and currents.
 Rocker switches can be panel mounted on the outside of a device or cabinet but can also be through-hole or surface mount.
 They are occasionally illuminated with an LED or, in older models, incandescent bulbs, which are often used to show the status of the switch in the on or off position.
 They can also be IP rated, allowing them to be used in harsher environments.
 Their easily understood interface and actuation is one of the main reasons they have been found so often in consumer electronics.
 While they tend to be slightly more expensive than many other switches in this field, it is mostly due to their larger size and additional features.
 Rocker switches can be found in industrial applications, often in conjunction with toggle switches, and at times have covers to prevent accidental actuation.
 These types of switches can also be found in vehicles to switch on and off different features, such as four-wheel drive.

-Push buttons switches are most often referred to simply as buttons.
+Push button switches are most often referred to simply as buttons.
 These are unique in that their actuation is in and out, versus the lateral or rotational movement seen with most other switches.
 They are usually round but sometimes square or rectangular and can be momentary.
 They are often found with LEDs to either illuminate them for ease of use or as indicators showing whether the switch is in the on or off state.
-These can handle a wide variety of power or signal level voltages and currents and are found most often as panel mount.
+These can handle a wide variety of power or signal level voltages and currents and are found most often as PCB or panel mount.
 Their ease of use makes them common in applications in public areas where the users are constantly changing, and a non-existent learning curve is needed.
 Push buttons can be made extremely rugged, with specific anti-vandal series created, and those features plus high IP ratings make them ideal for harsh environments like elevators or subways.
 Their size, LED options, and high-quality materials used for the anti-vandal series usually cause these to be considerably more expensive than other switches.
 Simpler, smaller push button switches that would be used in networking or for computer peripherals, audio, or other instrumentation would be less expensive.
 To learn more about push button switches, read our Push Button Switches 101 blog.

 Toggle switches are known for their lever that extends away from its mounted position, making them ideal for situations when users are wearing gloves or fine motor movement is otherwise impaired.
 The prominent lever provides good visual feedback of the current state without an extra LED and the large movements ensure that there is no question whether a switch was toggled.
 These can be found in a large range of poles and throws, with many different variations.
 While they can occasionally be configured as a momentary switch, this is not as common.
 They can be PCB mounted with either vertical or horizontal options but are often found panel mounted.
 Their easy actuation, quick visual feedback, and ability to easily integrate safeguards make them ideal for industrial or scientific applications.
 However, they inherently stick out away from their mounting point which may make them less than ideal for vertically limited spaces.
 As they are designed for more mission critical applications, like aircraft, control instrumentation, and medical equipment, they tend to be more expensive as well.